geekrelief/gdnim/README.md

 ## Setup ##
-The project is developed and tested only on Windows / Linux.
-Modify the build.ini, build.nim and tasks.nim script for your needs. build.ini expects some paths to my godot 3.2 custom engine source and editor executables.
+The project is primarily, developed and tested on Windows / Linux.
+(Mac support PR welcome) Modify the build.ini, build.nim and tasks.nim script for your needs. build.ini expects some paths to my [godot 3.2 custom engine source][godot 3.2 custom] and editor executables.

 If you have all my mods from build.ini's merge_branches in your git repo you can, run `./build gdengine update`.
 Otherwise stick to using 3.2_custom, which I update periodically